cmccormack/FreeCodeCamp/README.md

 # FreeCodeCamp
 FreeCodeCamp Projects

+## Build a Random Quote Machine

+**Objective:** Build a CodePen.io app that is functionally similar to [this](https://codepen.io/FreeCodeCamp/full/ONjoLe/).

+Fulfill the below user stories:
+* User Story: I can click a button to show me a new random quote.
+* User Story: I can press a button to tweet out a quote.

 ## Build a JavaScript Calculator

 **Objective:** Build a CodePen.io app that is functionally similar to [this](https://codepen.io/FreeCodeCamp/full/rLJZrA/).